How to Get from Lima to Machu Picchu (All Routes Explained)

 So, how do you get to Machu Picchu from Lima?
 Let’s break down the stages…

 There are only two ways to get to Cusco from Lima: by plane or by bus.
-And understandably, one is substantially quicker than the other!
+And understandably, one is much quicker than the other!

-But, travelling by bus does allow you to stop at multiple destinations along the way to really see and experience more of Peru.
+But, travelling by bus means you stop at destinations along the way to really see and experience more of Peru.

 Plane